ahmed1jilali/ANN/thesis/chapter 2/chapter 2.md

 Where $η$ is the *step size* or *learning rate*.

-##

-##

-A key part in the learning procedure of neural networks is an algorithm called **Back propagation**.

-Considering a none feedback neural network of a single input unit, a single hidden unit and a single output unit, a graphical representation is shown in **Figure 2.7**.
+`A key part in the learning procedure of neural networks is an algorithm called **Back propagation**.Considering a none feedback neural network of a single input unit, a single hidden unit and a single output unit, a graphical representation is shown in **Figure 2.7**.`

 <img src="assets/2025-05-23-18-47-28-image.png" title="" alt="" data-align="center">